1. The illness I live with is: Chronic post-traumatic headache/migraine (intractable, with aura)

 3. But I had symptoms since: some headaches throughout teenage years

 4. The biggest adjustment I've had to make is: not always being able to take care of myself / depending on other people so much.
-Also, accepting that my relationships and plans for my life would be very different from now on.
 And, giving up my perfectionist tendencies and accept "good enough" because that's all I am often able to do.

 5. Most people assume: that nothing is wrong with me / that I'm fine

-6. The hardest part about mornings are: getting up
+6. The hardest part about mornings are: getting up, not knowing how much pain the day will bring

 7. My favorite medical TV show is: House, CSI (Miami, New York)

-8. A gadget I couldn’t live without is: my computer
+8. A gadget I couldn’t live without is: my computer, and cell phone (especially my calendar)

 9. The hardest part about nights are: getting to and staying asleep.
 I often wake up because of the pain